kelleymuro/forkify/README.md

 # forkify
 Search 1,000,000 recipes and bake with your friends.

 Setup webpack and babel for this project.

-Runs with npm start run